ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Prediction versus control

+Prediction
-Prediction is about understanding a fixed or given policy
+- understanding a fixed or given policy

+Control
-Control is about finding the optimal policy
+- finding the optimal policy
-- optimal as in maximizes expected future discounted reward
+- the policy that maximizes expected future discounted reward

 ### On versus off policy learning